 Saferworld is playing a significant role in supporting democratisation and improving governance in both Somalia and Somaliland.
-Together with civil society organisations (CSOs) which are crucial in providing services that are usually the responsibility of the state, we build better relations between the government and Somali citizens.
-Saferworld aims to strengthen the participation and influence of these CSOs in important policy and decision-making processes on peace, security and development.
+Together with civil society organisations that provide crucial services that are usually the responsibility of the state, we help build better relations between the government and Somali citizens.
+Saferworld aims to strengthen the participation and influence of civil society in important policy and decision-making processes on peace, security and development.
 We have helped to establish and develop non-state actor platforms in Somaliland (SONSAF), Puntland (PUNSAA) and South Central Somalia (SOCSENSA).
-These platforms offer a two-way channel for Somali people to connect and communicate with national and international policymakers – important for inclusive governance as citizens' voices are rarely heard by policymakers.
+These platforms offer a two-way channel for Somali people to connect and communicate with national and international policymakers – important for inclusive governance as citizens' voices are rarely heard.
 The platforms’ legitimacy stems from the inclusion of a diverse range of participants from many different sectors of society, and a consultative approach to policy-making.

 Saferworld supports civil society organisations in overseeing democratic processes across Somalia and Somaliland.
-For example, in the lead-up to the Somaliland presidential election in 2017, Saferworld supported voter education on the voter registration process, built the capacity of the three political parties that will contest the election, and trained and deployed 620 election observers.
+For example, in the lead-up to the Somaliland presidential election in 2017, Saferworld supported voter education on the voter registration process, built the capacity of the three political parties that contested the election, and trained and deployed 620 election observers.
 We will continue this work in advance of the upcoming parliamentary and local council elections in 2019, and have already begun assisting parliament in amending the House of Representatives election legislation.

 Drawing on lessons from peace processes around the world, we also research and analyse conflict dynamics and how these might help or hurt potential peace agreements.

 *Defined as: An individual or organisation that has significant political influence but is not allied to any particular country or state.